 All students are required to have a laptop for academic purposes.
 Laptop requirements can be found on the college website's IT page or in the FAQ documents on our support site.
-Public computers are also available in the Swedenborg Library and Pendleton Hall student lounge.
+Public computers are also available in the Swedenborg Library.
 Public printers are available for student use throughout the campus.